7 Mistakes People Make Painting Kitchen Chairs

 It is always easier to paint small pieces than large pieces.
 Wherever possible, take the chair apart and paint the spindles, seat, and back separately.
 It takes a little bit more time, but it creates easier angles and means you don’t have to stand on your head and try painting upside down between chair legs.

 When painting anything, you should be able to actually see what you are doing.
 Whenever possible, elevate your project so you are painting at eye level and be sure you have plenty of lighting.
 Many painting projects get done at night because that’s when little fingers and hands are asleep and out of the way.
 Get

-Mistake #6: Plan Ahead
+Mistake #2: Plan Ahead

 Give yourself time to be successful, don’t expect to paint your chairs today and sit on them tomorrow.
 You don’t want to be frazzled and frustrated that your project is taking too long, so plan for it to take at least a week.